DataDog/dd-trace-php/tests/randomized/README.md

 Currently the following checks are executed:
 - the returned status code can only be on of 200 (OK), 510 (controlled uncaught exception), 511 (controlled php error).
 Any other return code will result in a failing analysis.
 - At least 1000 requests have been executed.
 If we find that vegeta has performed less than 1000 request, then the  test fails as we might have put the system not under enough pressure and combination of execution paths to find meaningful problems.
+In this case the error will be reported with a message `Minimum request not matched` and, unless there are not requests at all, it typically means that your hardward is not power enough to run a large amount of concurrent tests.
+You can either reduce concurrency via `make execute CONCURRENT_JOBS=3` or run specific tests via `make -C .tmp.scenarios test.scenario.<scenario_name>`.

 ## Debugging a segmentation fault